TracerBench/tracerbench/packages/cli/README.md

   --fidelity=fidelity                        (required) [default: low] Directly correlates to the number of samples per
                                              trace.
 High is the longest trace time.

-  --regressionThreshold=regressionThreshold  The upper limit the experiment can regress slower in milliseconds. eg 100
+  --regressionThreshold=regressionThreshold  [default: 100] The upper limit the experiment can regress slower in
+                                             milliseconds. eg 100

   --tbResultsFolder=tbResultsFolder          (required) [default: ./tracerbench-results] The output folder path for all
                                              tracerbench results